llm-bible/llm-bible.github.io/_publications/gong2017ruminating.markdown

 bibkey: gong2017ruminating
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1704.07415"}
-tags: ['Model Architecture', 'Transformer', 'Attention Mechanism', 'Merging']
+tags: ['Transformer', 'Attention Mechanism', 'Model Architecture', 'Merging']
 ---
 To answer the question in machine comprehension (MC) task, the models need to establish the interaction between the question and the context.
 To tackle the